mattpotato/rethink-search-shortener/README.md

 ### Scope

 - Search using Full Text Search in PostgreSQL (with the help of PostGraphile and Apollo Client for GraphQL queries/mutations)
-- Render results in a table and update search results when character changes
+- Render results in a table and update search results when search query changes
 - Pagination

 ## Shortener